Updated March 18, 2026

 Port Wine Cellar Etiquette

-Vila Nova de Gaia — across the Douro River from Porto's historic center.
+Vila Nova de Gaia — the port wine cellar district across the Douro River from Porto's historic center.
+All major cellars are along the waterfront in Gaia.

 How to avoid